sriyogesh94/dcos-docs/1.9/installing/custom/configuration/index.md

   <key>: <value>
 ```

-A config section is a group of settings.
+A config block is a group of settings.
 It consists of:

 - A key followed by a colon (e.g. `agent_list:`).
-The key of the config section must be on its own line, with no leading space.
+The key of the config block must be on its own line, with no leading space.
 - A list of values formatted by using single dash (`-`) followed by a space; or an indented set of one or more key-value pairs.
 The indentation for each key-value pair must be exactly two spaces.
 Do not use tabs.
 - Any number of empty lines or comment lines.

-When a new config section appears in the file, the former config section is closed and the new one begins.
-A config section must only occur once in the file.
+When a new config block appears in the file, the former config block is closed and the new one begins.
+A config block must only occur once in the file.

 ## Comment lines